Let’s Celebrate Ashley Bryan!

 October 21, 2020 – March 20, 2021

 African American artist Ashley Bryan is one of Maine’s cultural treasures.
 A noted painter, printmaker, illustrator, author, puppet maker, and storyteller, Bryan, who turned 97 on July 13, came to Maine as a member of the first class to attend Skowhegan School of Painting and Sculpture in 1946.
-He began to summer regularly in the Cranberry isles, a group of islands off Mount Desert Island, in the late 1940s, and has lived on little Cranberry Island year-round since the late 1980s.
-In 2019, Henry Isaacs and Donna Bartnoff Isaacs, longtime friends and neighbors of Bryan’s on Little Cranberry Isle, donated over two dozen works of art including paintings, drawings, and prints, and numerous other items including copies of his books.
+He began to summer regularly in the Cranberry Isles, a group of islands off Mount Desert Island, in the late 1940s, and has lived on Little Cranberry Island year-round since the late 1980s.
+In 2019, Henry Isaacs and Donna Bartnoff Isaacs, longtime friends and neighbors of Bryan’s on Little Cranberry Island, donated over fifty works of art including paintings, drawings, and prints, and numerous other items including copies of his books.
 The core of this exhibition is drawn from this generous gift.

-Bryan’s passion for story-telling was fueled by trips to the public library, where he read folktales, fairy tales, novels, biographies, and poetry.
-However, there were few opportunities to identify with African Americans in the books he found.
+Bryan’s passion for storytelling was fueled by trips to the public library as a child, where he read folktales, novels, biographies, and poetry.
+However, there were few opportunities to identify with African-Americans in the books he found.
 This is a problem he has been determined to address in his books ever since.
 Bryan has written and illustrated more than fifty books, many inspired by African folktales and Black American spirituals.
-These include award winning titles such as: Infinite Hope: A Black Artist’s Journey from World War II to Peace (2020), Blooming Beneath the Sun (2019), I Am Loved (2018), Freedom Over Me: Eleven Slaves, Their Lives and Dreams Brought to Life by Ashley Bryan (2016), Ashley Bryan: Words to My Life’s Song (2009), Beautiful Blackbird (2003), All Night, All Day: A Child’s First Book of African American Spirituals (1992), What a Morning!
-The Christmas in Black Spirituals (1987), among many others.
-Illustrations from selected books, and a reading area will be part of the exhibition.
+These include award winning titles such as: Infinite Hope: A Black Artist’s Journey from World War II to Peace (2020); I Am Loved (2018), Freedom Over Me: Eleven Slaves, Their Lives and Dreams Brought to Life by Ashley Bryan (2016); Ashley Bryan: Words to My Life’s Song (2009); Beautiful Blackbird (2003); All Night, All Day: A Child’s First Book of African American Spirituals (1992), among many others.
+Illustrations from selected books, and a reading area are part of the exhibition.